ResourcesBlog

 Freezing of International Aid

-Attacks on Abortion Rights
+Attacks on Reproductive Rights

 Among the first actions taken by President Trump in 2025 was the reinstatement and expansion of the so-called Global Gag Rule, a policy that prohibits organizations that receive U.S. global health assistance from providing legal abortion services or referrals, while also barring advocacy for abortion law reform – even if it is done with the NGO’s own, non-U.S. funds.
-By restricting U.S. funding for organizations that provide comprehensive reproductive health services, the Trump administration is threatening the health and rights of millions of women, particularly in low- and middle-income countries.
-Meanwhile, here in the United States, President Trump pardoned 23 anti-abortion extremists who attacked abortion clinics and harassed clinicians.
-The pardons come as anti-abortion officials in states like Louisiana and Texas use the courts to target doctors who mail abortion medications across state lines
+By restricting U.S. funding for organizations that provide comprehensive reproductive health services, the Trump administration is threatening the health and rights of millions of individuals of reproductive age, particularly in low- and middle-income countries.

 PHR recognizes that access to abortion care is part of reproductive rights and justice, whether abroad or here in the United States.
 PHR’s research with our partners have exposed the unworkability and harms of abortion bans in several U.S. states including Idaho, Oklahoma, Louisiana, and Florida, impacting clinicians and patients alike.
 We commend state governments like that of New York which are redoubling their commitment to shield health workers in their state from prosecution and other penalties under other state’s bans.
 We call for an end to the criminalization of abortion care, for both patients and clinicians alike.